ruizdurazo/ruizdurazo/notes/on-writing/index.md

 > Here’s a simple trick for getting more people to read what you write: write in spoken language.
 >
 > Something comes over most people when they start writing.
 They write in a different language than they’d use if they were talking to a friend.
 The sentence structure and even the words are different.
-No one uses "pen" as a verb in spoken English.
-You’d feel like an idiot using "pen" instead of "write" in a conversation with a friend.
+No one uses “pen” as a verb in spoken English.
+You’d feel like an idiot using “pen” instead of “write” in a conversation with a friend.
 >
 > The last straw for me was a sentence I read a couple days ago:
 >
-> _The mercurial Spaniard himself declared: "After Altamira, all is decadence."_
+> _The mercurial Spaniard himself declared: “After Altamira, all is decadence.”_
 >
 > It’s from Neil Oliver’s A History of Ancient Britain.
 I feel bad making an example of this book, because it’s no worse than lots of others.
-But just imagine calling Picasso "the mercurial Spaniard" when talking to a friend.
+But just imagine calling Picasso “the mercurial Spaniard” when talking to a friend.
 Even one sentence of this would raise eyebrows in conversation.
 And yet people write whole books of it.
 >
 > Ok, so written and spoken language are different.
 Does that make written language worse?
 >